wp-plugins/easy-contact/readme.txt

 Easy Contact features spam-reduction measures, GUI-based customization, carbon copying option, and more.
 Emails include tracked referrer information, including keywords for search-based landings, user agent, and IP.

 Included with Easy Contact is a basic style sheet file with images.
-Easy Contact features dynamic classes, so when an input field is returned to the user for an error-related issue, the input is given the class `error`.
+Easy Contact features dynamic classes, so when an input field is returned to the user for an error-related issue, the input is given the class `error`, etc.

 If you are using the Sandbox or a Sandbox-based theme template, you probably won't need much (if any) CSS customization, as Easy Contact shares the same design patterns as the Sandbox comment form.